Magic146W/Qt_FileExplorer/README.md

 Run the Application: Start the application to explore and manage your files effortlessly.

 Usage
+File Navigation:
-File Navigation: Click on directories in the tree view to navigate through folders.
+- Click on directories in the tree view
+- Double click folders in the list view
+- Click directory button (to the left of path above tree view)
-File Operations: Use the toolbar buttons or context menu options for file operations.
+- Press copy-path button (to the right of path above tree view) to copy selected directory File Operations (Use the toolbar buttons or context menu options for file operations):
+- Create folder
+- Rename file or folder
+- Felete file or folder
+File Preview:
+- Double click on files to open images or text files for preview Layout Preferences:
-Layout Preferences: Switch between grid and list view using the layout checkbox.
+- Switch between grid and list view using the layout checkbox Light/Dark Mode:
-Light/Dark Mode: Toggle between light and dark mode using the dedicated checkbox.
+- Toggle between light and dark mode using the dedicated checkbox List view file preferences:
-File Preview: Double-click on files to open images or text files for preview.
+- Hide or show folders at selected path

 License
 This project is developed for learning purposes using the open-source version of Qt Creator.
 The Qt framework is licensed under the GNU Lesser General Public License (LGPL) version 3.